Amitabha37377/Awful-DOTS/README.md

 <p align="center"><img src="assets/132.png"></p><br>

-Welcome to my stash of dotfiles of my awesomewm setup featuring tons of bugs and lots of incomplete stuffs.
+Welcome to my stash of dotfiles of my awesomewm setup.
 Note that things are likely to be changed in future as I am still working on this setup.
 Feel free to give a :star: to this repo if you liked the setup.
 It is much appreciated :3

 ---